landv/gambas/README.md

     Public Sub Main()

-        Dim U as New Unittest

-        U.Test
+        Unittest.Run()

     End

 ----

-If you did all this correctly and now hit < F5 >, Gambas will execute the startfunction in module Test, which works through the method(s) of our TestContainer and presents the test result in the console:
+If you did all this correctly and now hit &lt;F5&gt;, Gambas will execute the startfunction in module Test, which works through the method(s) of our TestContainer and presents the test result in the console:

     ----------------------- Test Results -----------------------
      1 Tests done